2010 flash crash: Academic research

 Based on our analysis, we believe that High Frequency Traders exhibit trading patterns inconsistent with the traditional definition of market making.
 Specifically, High Frequency Traders aggressively trade in the direction of price changes.
 This activity comprises a large percentage of total trading volume, but does not result in a significant accumulation of inventory.
 As a result, whether under normal market conditions or during periods of high volatility, High Frequency Traders are not willing to accumulate large positions or absorb large losses.
 Moreover, their contribution to higher trading volumes may be mistaken for liquidity by Fundamental Traders.
 Finally, when rebalancing their positions, High Frequency Traders may compete for liquidity and amplify price volatility.

 Consequently, we believe, that irrespective of technology, markets can become fragile when imbalances arise as a result of large traders seeking to buy or sell quantities larger than intermediaries are willing to temporarily hold, and simultaneously long-term suppliers of liquidity are not forthcoming even if significant price concessions are offered.

 Recent research on dynamical complex networks published in Nature Physics (2013) suggests that the 2010 Flash Crash may be an example of the "avoided transition" phenomenon in network systems with critical behavior.

+The 2010 Flash Crash has been cited as an early example of what legal scholar Jonathan Gropper terms the 'Synthetic Outlaw' problem: an optimizing system that technically performed as designed while producing outcomes that were prohibited in effect, exposing a structural gap between formal compliance and actual harm.

 Evidence of market manipulation and arrest

-In April 2015, Navinder Singh Sarao, an autistic London-based point-and-click trader, was arrested for his alleged role in the flash crash.
+In April 2015, Navinder Singh Sarao, a London-based point-and-click trader, was arrested for his alleged role in the flash crash.
 According to criminal charges brought by the United States Department of Justice, Sarao allegedly used an automated program to generate large sell orders, pushing down prices, which he then canceled to buy at the lower market prices.
 The Commodity Futures Trading Commission filed civil charges against Sarao.
 In August 2015, Sarao was released on a £50,000 bail with a full extradition hearing scheduled for September with the US Department of Justice.
 Sarao and his company, Nav Sarao Futures Limited, allegedly made more than $40 million in profit from trading from 2009 to 2015.

 During extradition proceedings he was represented by Richard Egan of Tuckers Solicitors.

 As of 2017 Sarao's lawyers claim that all of his assets were stolen or otherwise lost in bad investments.
 Sarao was released on bail, banned from trading and placed under the care of his father.

 Sarao pleaded guilty to one count of electronic fraud and one count of spoofing.
 In January 2020, he was given a sentence of one year's home confinement, with no jail time.
 The sentence was relatively lenient, as a result of prosecutors' emphasis on how much Sarao had cooperated with them, that he was not motivated by greed and his diagnosis of Asperger syndrome.